ycexiao/scikit-package/doc/source/support/frequently-asked-questions.rst

 .. _faq-github-actions-extra-cli-commands:

-How can I run extra CLI commands in the GitHub workflow for running tests?
+How can I add extra CLI commands in the GitHub workflow for running tests?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the GitHub workflow files for testing, a new conda environment is created and packages listed under the ``requirements`` folder are installed from the ``conda-forge``. channel.
-If you want to run extra commands **before** running ``pytest``, you can enter the ``run:`` command under the ``with:`` section in the workflow file.
+In the GitHub workflow files for testing, you might want to add extra CLI commands **before** running ``pytest``.
+For example, you may want to install dependencies that are not available on ``conda-forge`` but are only available from PyPI to test your package.

+To do so, you can enter the ``run:`` command under the ``with:`` section in the workflow file.

 .. code-block:: yaml